Doris Leuthard: Biography

 From 1 August 2006 until 31 October 2010, she was head of the Federal Department of Economic Affairs.
 On 1 November 2010 she became head of the Federal Department of Environment, Transport, Energy and Communications, succeeding Moritz Leuenberger.
 For the calendar year 2009, Leuthard was elected Vice President of the Swiss Confederation, virtually assuring her election as President of the Confederation for the calendar year 2010.
 Due to a large amount of turnover on the Federal Council in recent years, she was the longest-serving Federal Councillor not to have served as the body's president.

+Astana, 11 August 2017 – National Expo Day of Switzerland at Expo 2017 Astana: From left to right: Filippo Lombardi, Councillor of State; Manuel Salchli, Commissioner General and Director of the Swiss Pavilion; Urs Schmid, Ambassador of Switzerland to Kazakhstan; Doris Leuthard, President of the Swiss Confederation; Ambassador Nicolas Bideau, Director of Presence Switzerland and Dieter A. Borer, Chief of Protocol of the Swiss Pavilion.

 She was elected President of the Confederation for 2010 and 2017.
 She became the third woman to hold the post, after Ruth Dreifuss (1999) and Micheline Calmy-Rey (2007).
 As President of the Confederation, Leuthard presided over meetings of the Federal Council and carried out representative functions that would normally be handled by a head of state in other democracies (though in Switzerland, the Federal Council as a whole is regarded as the head of state).
 She was also the highest-ranking official in the Swiss order of precedence and had the power to act on behalf of the whole Federal Council in emergency situations.
 However, in most cases, Leuthard was merely primus inter pares, with no power above and beyond her six colleagues.

 She was succeeded by Calmy-Rey in 2011, the first time two women held the office in succession.
 Following a reshuffle of portfolios after the by-election of two new Federal Councillors in 2010, Leuthard replaced outgoing Moritz Leuenberger at the head of the Federal Department of Environment, Transport, Energy and Communications.
 In her capacity as minister, she was appointed by United Nations Secretary General António Guterres in 2018 to the High-level Panel on Digital Cooperation, co-chaired by Melinda Gates and Jack Ma.

 The project SAFFA 2020 is under the patronage of the three Federal Councillors: Leuthard, Simonetta Sommaruga and Eveline Widmer-Schlumpf, as well as by the former Federal Councillor Calmy-Rey.

 In July 2022, Swiss media reported that Doris Leuthard was the victim of aggression by her husband in their vacation home in Ticino with a knife.
 Her husband has been detained in a psychiatric prison by the Swiss police because of the chance of recidivism and alcoholism.